 Purple is a fun shade to work with, especially when you're going into the indigo realm.
 Note how the roots stay dark, which provides the perfect contrast to the subtle, raven-inspired indigo tone throughout.

 Not a single strand of this look hasn't been touched by this ultra-saturated purple color.
 Not to mention, the cascading curly waves are giving us major waterfall vibes.

 Proof you don’t have to go all out with one monochromatic shade: Take a cue from this beauty and do natural strands complemented by multifaceted violet and blue braids throughout.

 Subtle Reverse Ombré

-We’re obsessed with the look of a bright-hued ombré.
-Note how towards her roots, the color skews natural-looking, then transforms into ultra-saturated indigo throughout her beach waves.
+We’re obsessed with the look of a toned-down ombré.
+Note how towards her roots, the color skews deep purple-looking, then transforms into a barely-there lilac gray shade throughout her romantic curls.